ttumiel/gym.js/README.md

 ## Future Plans

 The aim for this library is to match `gym` with both functionality and environments.
 A list of environments still to be added is in the [`env`](https://github.com/Tom2718/gym.js/tree/master/src/envs#environments) folder.

-TODO:

-- Fix ts lint
-- avoid importing phaser without defining window (i.e. for static envs)
-- add more games (particularly legacy from Gym)
-- rename and rearrange `render` and `renderhtml` funcs
-- add support for parallel (web-worker) environments
-- make tuple Space class

-- __This week__:
-    - build out rl algos in fast-rl lib
-    - add tutorial to the interface
-    - add env documentation
-    - Add list of future envs and algos to show progress

-- __Next Week__:
-    - how to convert gym.js to interactive python env (i.e. can I convert tfjs tensor to pytf tensor)
-    - Update interface with other envs
-    - get in contact with organisations for an inaugural competition

-- __Week after__:
-    - Add user accounts
-    - Built out kaggle like functionality

-## DONE

-- Add docs
-- move into dist folder